JoeyBGOfficial/RadHARSimulatorV1-Model-Based-FMCW-Radar-Human-Activity-Recognition-Simulator/README.md

 ### Write Sth.
 Upfront:

+The paper of this simulator can be found here: https://arxiv.org/abs/2509.06751.

 From the very beginning of my research, I had planned to develop simulation software.
 This simulator consumed nearly a full year of my spare time.
 It involved countless hours of grueling debugging, but thankfully, I persevered and successfully made it.

 I would like to thank my mentors for the platform they have provided me.
 I would also like to thank my fellow Xiaolong Sun and junior mate Jiarong Zhao.
 It was their encouragement that kept me going and enabled me to complete this work.